-The overall impact on archeological resources under Alternatives C and D would be beneficial, reducing the existing long-term, adverse impact from major to negligible.
+The overall impact on archeological resources under Alternatives C and D would be beneficial.
 Under section 106, Alternatives C and D would have no adverse effect.
 For both alternatives, the overall cumulative impact would be long-term and beneficial.
 Alternatives C and D would contribute beneficial increments to the cumulative impact on archeological resources.
 Because there would be no major adverse impacts, there would be no impairment of park resources or values related to archeological resources as a result of Alternative C or D.